-The Faculty of Agricultural Sciences of Sabaragamuwa University of Sri Lanka awards a BSc (Hons) in Agricultural Sciences & Management degree.
+The Faculty of Agricultural Sciences of Sabaragamuwa University of Sri Lanka awards a BSc Hons (Agricultural Sciences and Management) degree.
 Students would still be registered through the same window of Agriculture.
 This Degree is placed at level 6 in the Sri Lanka Qualifications Framework by the University Grants Commission.